scmclimited/superkart-ml-prod/README.md

 - Backend API is configured with 4 workers for concurrent requests
 - Transform service uses 2 workers
 - Resource limits are set in docker-compose.yml
-- For production, adjust resources based on your infrastructure
+- For production, adjust resources based on infrastructure

 ---